antmicro/renode-linux-runner-action/docs/Kernel.md

 This section describes in detail how to build `kernel` packages that will be compatible with this action.

 First, it is worth mentioning that what we call the `kernel` package is actually a `tar.xz` archive containing `initramfs` and firmware for the emulated system.
-Currently, we only support the RISC-V architecture and the HiFive Unleashed board, so the `kernel` package should be customized for that particular device.

 ## Default images available